sporto/elm-tutorial/effects/tasks.md

   Signal.map (always runTask) clockSignal
 ```

-Here we take the clockSignal, which gives us a heartbeat every 2 seconds and we map it through `runTask`.
+Here we take the clockSignal, which gives us a heartbeat every two seconds and we map it through `runTask`.

 - We don't really care about the value given by `clockSignal` this is why we use `(always runTask)`.
 EXPLIAN MORE ON ALWAYS
 - This function return a signal of the tasks.
 As `runTask` has the signature of `Task.Task Http.Error ()`, then the signal has the signature of `Signal (Task.Task Http.Error ())`.